Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 }
 ```

-The CoreData-based `NSFetchedResultsController` pattern from the legacy `MessageIP` / `NSPredicate` approach is replaced by collecting the corresponding `Flow`.
+The CoreData-based `NSFetchedResultsController` pattern from the previous `MessageIP` / `NSPredicate` approach is replaced by collecting the corresponding `Flow`.
 There is no longer an exported managed object model.

 ## 8. Renamed and new APIs to know about